seanredmond/heniautos/README.md

 began after the fall equinox.

 Beyond this there are many questions.
-Did the months alternate regulary between full and hollow?
-If not, what determined whether a month was full or hollow.
+Did the months alternate regularly between full and hollow?
+If not, what determined whether a month was full or hollow?
 Was there a fixed schedule of intercalations (as the Julian and Gregorian calendars have a fixed rule for leap years)?
 If not how was this determined?
 Did the Athenians fix the new moon by observation, by calculation, or even by guessing?